 4.2.
-Does your institution offer opportunities for medical students to do research related to planetary health and/or sustainable healthcare?
+Does your institution offer opportunities for students to do research related to planetary health and/or sustainable healthcare/vetcare?

-- The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare research. - There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time. - There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+The institution has a specific research program or fellowship for students interested in doing planetary health/sustainable healthcare/vetcare research.
+(2 points)

+There are research opportunities for students to perform research related to planetary health/sustainable healthcare, but these require student initiative to seek these out and carry them out in their spare time.
+(1 point)

+There are no opportunities for students to engage in planetary health/sustainable healthcare research.
+(0 points)